 In 2016, Jaime worked on various projects - namely the highly successful short film “Remember Me” as a 1st Assistant Director.
 The film being shared online via Facebook garnered more than 500k views, 13k likes and 3.2k comments.
 It was also one of the six finalists for the Olympus Filmmaker Challenge for the 2016 St Kilda Film Festival in Melbourne.

-2017 has seen Jaime continue her work as a 1st AD as well as pursuing further experience in the cinematography world, launching a 12 part series titled "The 2017 Project" in a video blog format on Youtube.
+2017 has seen Jaime continue her work as a 1st AD as well as pursuing further experience in the cinematography world.

 Jaime is a highly driven individual that excels in roles that allow her put to use her strong skill set in time management, problem solving, communication and multitasking.
 Able to keep a bright, optimistic outlook through the most stressful of situations, she is a great asset to any team or workplace.

 Your message has been sent!